-Ch.951⁄2, Sec.
+Ch.95%, Sec.
 11-501 - Driving while under the Influence of Alcohol.
 A person shall not drive or be in actual physical control of any vehicle within the State of Illinois while the alcohol concentration in such person's blood or breath is 0.08% or more or the person is under the influence of alcohol.
 A first time conviction for a violation of this section within 5 years of a previous violation of this section shall be mandatorily sentenced to 48 consecutive hours of imprisonment or assigned to a minimum of 10 days of community service.
-A person convicted of committing a violation of this section shall be guilty of a Class 4 felony if (1) the person committed a violation of this section for the third or subsequent time (2) the person caused a motor vehicle accident which resulted in great bodily harm.
+A person convicted of committing a violation of this section shall be guilty of a Class 4 felony if (1) the person committed a violation of this section for the third or subsequent time (2) the person committed the violation while driving a school bus with children on board, or (3) the person caused a motor vehicle accident which resulted in great bodily harm.
 All persons convicted of driving under the influence of alcohol are subject to suspension of their driver's license.

-Ch.951⁄2, Sec 11-502 - Transportation or Possession of Alcoholic Liquor in a Motor Vehicle.
+Ch.95%, Sec 11-502 - Transportation or Possession of Alcoholic Liquor in a Motor Vehicle.
 No driver may transport, carry, possess or have alcoholic liquor within the passenger area of any motor vehicle upon a highway in the State of Illinois except in the original container with the seal unbroken.
 A conviction for a violation of this section is a Class A misdemeanor.